Scattering theory for subcritical wave equation with inverse square potential: Introduction

 \subsection{The structure of this paper}

-This article is organized as follows: In Section \ref{basic}, we give technical lemmas for latter use and well-posedness theory of Cauchy problem \eqref{wave-La-p}.
-In Section \ref{energyflux}, we prove the energy flux formula of the solution to the problem \eqref{wave-La-p}.
-We establish a class of local Morawetz estimates associated with the problem\eqref{wave-La-p} in Section \ref{Morawetz-sec}.
-In Section \ref{mtheod-characteristic}, we prove Theorem \ref{main 1} by making use of the characteristic lines method.
+This article is organized as follows: In Section \ref{basic}, we give technical lemmas and well-posedness theory of Cauchy problem \eqref{wave-La-p}.
+In Section \ref{energyflux}, we prove the energy flux formula of the solution to the Cauchy problem \eqref{wave-La-p}.
+We establish a class of local Morawetz estimates associated with the Cauchy problem\eqref{wave-La-p} in Section \ref{Morawetz-sec}.
+In Section \ref{mtheod-characteristic}, we prove Proposition \ref{main 1} by making use of the characteristic lines method developed in \cite{shenenergy}.
 In Section \ref{further} we establish a series of local energy estimates, and complete the proof of Theorem \ref{main 2} by making use of Morawetz estimates established in Section \ref{Morawetz-sec}.
 In the appendix, we prove the asymptotic behaviour of linear solution, and establish the square function estimate in Lorentz space by Stein-Tomas restriction theorem.

 We conclude this section by introducing some notations.
 We denote by $A\lesssim B$ the fact that the inequality $A\le C B$ holds with an implicit constant C depending on $p$ and $a$.
+We denote by $A \approx B$ if $A\lesssim B$ and $B \lesssim A$.
 Sometimes we also allow these constants to depend on the energy $E$ and weighted energy $E_\kappa$, especially in the last two sections.

 The derivative operator $\nabla$ refers to the spatial variable only. $\partial_r=\frac{x}{|x|} \cdot \nabla$ denotes the derivative in the radial direction and $\slashed{\nabla}=\nabla - \frac{x}{|x|} \partial_r$ denotes the angular derivative.
 Let $u(x, t)$ be a spatially radial function.
 By convention $u(r, t)$ represents the value of $u(x, t)$ when $|x|=r$.